marvosyntactical/joeynmt/NOTES.md

 is subject and what is relation via
 PositionalEncoding (make keys fixed size and add some exp+trig trickery)

+* in preproc, create copies of kb with all infos in the keys
+* if config["kbattencoding"] == "positional", pipe kb keys thru transformer\_layers.positional\_encoding
+* thats all?

 Another encoding idea:
 Make attention 2-headed, one head for subject (sum of all attribute embeddings);
 a second head for relation
 (=> only 5 attributes for scheduling/traffic, ~10 attributes for weather)
 Select key as combination of highest attended

+* in preproc, create copies of kb with all attributes in the keys
+* if config["kbattencoding"] == "twoheaded":
+ - in decoder init, give twoheaded=True as arg and init attention module with 2 heads
+ - transform kb key tensor in model.preprocesskb, adding extra dim for last elems and striding along this dim until they repeat themselves

 ---